 An Occupational Skills Certificate is awarded upon successful completion of all required courses with a grade of C or better.

-- Identify the selection, technical, and preservation issues that impact the success of digital projects.
+- Analyze the selection, technical and copyright issues that impact the success of digital projects.

-- Follow established protocols and standards to digitize and provide access to digital objects through well-crafted metadata ad current digital asset management systems,
+- Apply established protocols and metadata standards to provide access to digital objects in digital asset management systems.

 Requirements for the Occupational Skills Certificate

 Required Units: 8

 - LIB 121 – Introduction to Technologies for Digital Collections (3)

 - LIB 122 – Introduction to Metadata for Digital Objects (3)

 - LIB 123 – Introduction to Copyright Issues for Digital Collections (1)

 - LIB 126 – Archives & Digital Collections Internship (1)